-- For general retail uses, 1 space per 300 square feet of gross leasable floor area is required. - For medical/dental uses, 1 space per 250 square feet of gross leasable floor area is required. - For all restaurants, 1 space per 100 square feet of gross leasable floor area is required. - For outdoor customer dining area, no parking spaces are required for the first 320 square feet (5 tables with 4 chairs each).
-Any outdoor dining area in excess of 320 square feet, 1 space per 100 square feet is required. - For nightclubs, bars and hookah lounges, 1 space per 75 square feet of gross leasable floor area is required. - For gyms and health clubs with affixed equipment, 1 space per 300 square feet of gross leasable floor area is required. - For exercise, dance and aerobics studios and similar uses, 1 space per 75 square feet of assembly area and 1 per 300 square feet for other area are required.
+- For general retail uses, 1 space per 300 square feet of gross leasable floor area is required. - For medical/dental uses, 1 space per 250 square feet of gross leasable floor area is required. - For restaurants, 1 parking space is required per 200 square feet of gross leasable area for the first 2,000 square feet of gross leasable area and 1 parking space is required per 100 square feet of gross leasable area over 2,000 square feet.
+This parking requirement shall not apply to the alcoholic beverage production area of a restaurant that also produces beer, wine or spirits on-site.
+The general retail standard shall apply to such floor area. - For outdoor customer dining area, no parking spaces are required for the first 500 square feet (8 tables with 4 chairs each).
+Any outdoor dining area in excess of 500 square feet, 1 space per 100 square feet is required. - For nightclubs, bars, and hookah lounges, 1 space per 75 square feet of gross leasable floor area is required.
+This parking requirement shall not apply to the alcoholic beverage production or storage area of a nightclub that also produces beer, wine or spirits on-site.
+The general retail standard shall apply to such floor area.

+- For gyms and health clubs with affixed equipment, 1 space per 300 square feet of gross leasable floor area is required. - For exercise, dance and aerobics studios and similar uses, 1 space per 75 square feet of assembly area and 1 per 300 square feet for other area are required.